 4) Close All Apps Your Not Using

 5) Turn down screen brightness

 6) Turn off background app refresh Path: Settings/General/Background App Refresh.
 Do this for everything except the app you are using.
 Very important: do not do this for the GPS app you are using to navigate.
-If you do, you may stop recording your track and therefor not have a clear way to get back to your starting point in an emergency.
+If you do, you may stop recording your track and therefore not have a clear way to get back to your starting point in an emergency.
 Test this out before your trip.

-7) If you don't go into Airplane Mode, you need to manually turn off a few things: Bluetooth, Cellular Data, and Wifi and turn on Battery Saver mode.
+7) If you don't go into Airplane Mode, you need to manually turn off a few things: Bluetooth, Cellular Data, and WiFi and turn on Battery Saver mode.